Ben Conrad

 In 2020-21, Conrad led JCCC to its second undefeated regular season and finished the regular season ranked No. 1.
 Despite falling in the Region VI Championship, JCCC was given the first at-large bid in history to participate in the NJCAA D-II Tournament, the Lady Cavaliers reached the national championship game, falling by four points, 53-49, to Lake Land.
 He had two players selected NJCAA All-American and World Exposure Report All-American in Jaylen Townsend and LaJahda Boyland, and one, Presley Barton, earned WBCA All-American.
 He also coached two all-tournament picks, four all-conference and all-region performers, and Townsend was selected conference MVP, the fourth under his watch, and the NJCAA D-II National Women's Basketball Player of the Year, the first in team history.

-In 2022-23, Conrad led his team to conference and region/district titles and berth to the NJCAA D-II National Tournament, finishing 1-2 whle reacing the Elite Eight.
+In 2022-23, Conrad led his team to conference and region/district titles and berth to the NJCAA D-II National Tournament, finishing 1-2 while reaching the Elite Eight.
 JCCC finished 33-3 overall and were 13-1 in conference play.
-He coached three conference and all-region/disrrict performers, including MVP and WBCA All-American Mackenzie Hart.
+He coached three conference and all-region/district performers, including MVP and WBCA All-American Mackenzie Hart.

-Conrad also prides himself on coaching fundamentally sound defensive teams, and has had 13 of his 14 teams ranked in the top 10 nationally, including leading the nation six times.
+Conrad also prides himself on coaching fundamentally sound defensive teams, and has had 13 of his 15 teams ranked in the top 10 nationally, including leading the nation seven times.
 In 2010-11, his defense allowed only 45.0 points per game, shattering the school record 49.5 (4th in NJCAA) established the previous year.
 The next season, Conrad’s squad broke that mark, allowing only 44.3 points per game, which led the nation, and in 2012-13, his team again led the nation while shattering the team defensive record again, holding opponents to just 41.5 per game.
 JCCC made four straight years leading 2013-14 with a points per average of 47.9.
 In 2015-16, the Lady Cavaliers again were top defensive team, holding teams to 47.3 pee game.
-In 2019-20, they held teams to 51.7 points per game, third-best nationally.
-In 2020-21, JCCC was second in the country holding teams to just 48.0 per game and last year JCCC was third nationally allowing only 49.3 points per game.
+In 2019-20, they held teams to 51.7 points per game, third-best nationally and in 2020-21 JCCC was second in the country holding teams to just 48.0 per game.
+In 2021-22, his Lady Cavaliers as country's third stingiest defense allowing just 49.3 points per game.
+In 2022-23 they lead the nation holding teams to just 44.6 per game and last year the again led the nation holding teams to just 47.2 per game.

-Even more impressive, Conrad has helped 72 players of his players at Johnson County earn scholarships to four-year schools, including 24 at NCAA Division I programs.
-For his career, 87 players have earned scholarships, with 29 at NCAA D-I programs.
+Even more impressive, Conrad has helped 81 players of his players at Johnson County earn scholarships to four-year schools, including 27 at NCAA Division I programs.
+For his career, 96 players have earned scholarships.

 Conrad brought a wealth of experience coaching basketball when he joined the staff at Johnson County.
 His previous stop, Conrad managed the first three seasons at the NCAA Division II level at Upper Iowa University.
 After a difficult transition season in 2005-06 as a “provisional status Division II” program, the Peacocks became full members of the Northern Sun in Conrad’s second season at UIU.
 During the 2006-07 campaign, Conrad’s first Peacock recruiting class arrived on campus and quickly established itself.
 The campaign saw freshman guard Andrea Downs named NSIC Freshman of the Year, and three true freshmen combined for over 50 starts and 20 points per game in 2006-07.
 During that season, the Peacocks earned the seventh seed in the NSIC Tournament in just their first full year of full Division II membership status.
 Conrad’s young Peacocks would win nine games in his second year, the most of any UIU team in five years.
 They were involved in an astounding nine losses where UIU either was ahead, tied or within a basket inside two minutes to play or overtime.